-Welcome to 2019!
+Welcome to the new year!
 The onset of a new year causes many of us to make a fresh start in some way or another.
 New projects, attitudes and goals abound, but let’s be smart about our goals.
-As our family discussed 2019 goals recently, our daughter reminded us to be specific in order to achieve them.
+As our family discussed new year goals, our daughter reminded us to be specific in order to achieve them.
 I love how our children can be our best teachers!

 Often, we have a great idea or desire to change but get stuck because we don’t know how to start, measure our progress, stay the course or finish well.
 This and other reasons cause many who make resolutions to never realize their goals.
 It’s said many will give up on a New Year’s resolution by mid-February.
 That’s not very inspiring.